tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/腾讯云游戏多媒体引擎GME服务等级协议_intl.md

 4.4.  any loss or leak of any data or key due to your improper maintenance or improper confidentiality measures;

-4.5.  any negligence in authorization or mal-operation by you, or any of your equipment, or third-party software or device;
+4.5.  any negligence in authorization or maloperation by you, or any of your equipment, or third-party software or device;

 4.6.  any failure of you to abide by documentation or suggestions for using Tencent Cloud products;